+The maximum number of times a student may appeal is:

+- Certificate Programs: Once

-The maximum number of times a student may appeal is twice (but not consecutively) during his or her Bachelor's program.
-In order for a student to be eligible for the second appeal, the student must have been successful at satisfying the conditions of the first appeal.
-Graduate students may appeal only once.
+- Undergraduate Programs: Twice (but not consecutively).
+For a student to be eligible for the second appeal, the student must have been successful at satisfying the conditions of the first appeal.

+- Graduate students: Once